Skip to main content

 Pancakes are a type of flat cake made from a batter of flour, eggs, milk, and butter, which you make in a pan.
 The sweet egg dish is typically served for breakfast or brunch.

 For many years, pancake has been made in different ways in different cultures.
 That is why today it cannot be proven beyond doubt where the pancake originally came from.
-Already the ancient Romans prepared seasoned egg dishes, but without flour.
+The ancient Romans prepared similar flat dishes with seasoned eggs, but without flour.

-In addition, pita bread could also be a possible origin, as it is prepared just as flat.
-However, researchers suspect that egg dishes have their roots in medieval Europe, as people in the Middle Ages seemed to have already baked pancake-like dishes.
+In addition, pita bread could also be a possible origin, as it is also prepared as flat as a pancake.
+However, researchers suspect that egg dishes have their roots in medieval Europe, since some evidence suggests that people in the Middle Ages seem to have had baked pancake-like dishes.

 Healthy Benefits of Pancakes